 Research shows this species of the morel family is said to contain a toxic chemical called Gyromitrin, a toxic and possible carcinogenic chemical.
-There are white papers out on the internet that suggest this chemical can be removed from the morel by repeatedly boiling small cut up pieces in water.
-There are also shroomers who will tell you they have no ill side-effects from ingesting properly prepared false morels, yet evidence will point out that even ingesting small amounts of improperly treated false morels can have serious side-effects.
+There are white papers out on the internet that suggest this chemical can be removed from the morel by repeatedly boiling small cut-up pieces in water.
+Some shroomers will tell you they have no ill side effects from ingesting properly prepared false morels, yet evidence will point out that even ingesting small amounts of improperly treated false morels can have serious side effects.
 Even the preparation of the false morel in itself can be dangerous and may cause adverse reactions, thus avoid inhaling fumes and steam.
 Research also points out there are various species of false morels that grow around the world, and while some may not be as toxic as others, it is wise to understand this and to do your own research wisely.

 Some of the known side effects are severe cases of diarrhea, severe headaches, vomiting, nausea, extreme dizziness, and YES even possible death.
 The Great Morel strongly suggests that you leave the false morel exactly where you found it.
-The Great Morel also suggests (as many others do) that even if you have no reaction yourself, not to offer the false morel to anyone else, especially to children and pregnant women.
+The Great Morel also suggests (as many others do) that even if you do not have a reaction yourself, do not offer the false morel to anyone else, especially to children and pregnant women.

 Let’s start out with some basic characteristics which should tip you off right away.
 Notably is just how ugly they can appear, as can be seen in the picture above.
 The texture or makeup of the cap or head can typically have brain-like features, with folds in the caps, which some might describe as wrinkles, and are often brittle to the touch.
 The color will appear reddish or a brownish red, and will darken to almost a blackish red as the false morel ages.
 You can see some of this darkening beginning to take place on the image below.
 Sizes can vary from 2 inches to 10 inches.